yegor256/blog/_drafts/object.md

 This design runs completely against the object-oriented paradigm.
 Why?
 Because static methods turn object-oriented programming into "class-oriented" programming.
-This method `size()` exposes the behavior of the class, not of its objects.
+This method, `size()`, exposes the behavior of the class, not of his objects.
 What's wrong with this, you may ask?
 Why can't we have both objects and classes as first-class citizens in our code?
 Why can't both of them have methods and properties?